 Shannon Reflux Clinic

-Another area of concern for those taking medication for GERD is research showing a significant increase in esophageal cancer cases.
-Esophageal cancer is the fastest growing cancer in America over the last 30 years, and the biggest increase correlates to the use of PPI medications.
+Another area of concern for those taking medication for GERO is research showing a significant increase in esophageal cancer cases.
+Esophageal cancer 1s the fastest growing cancer in America over the last 30 years, and the biggest increase correlates to the use of PPI medications.

 The LINX procedure

-When lifestyle modifications and medication therapy is ineffective, or you are interested in stopping usage longterm use of these potentially dangerous medications, LINX may be the next step for permanent GERD relief.
+When lifestyle modifications and medication therapy is ineffective, or you are interested in stopping long-term use of these potentially dangerous medications, LINX may be the next step for permanent GERD relief.
 LINX is a ring of magnetic, expandable titanium beads the size of a quarter.
-During the laparoscopic procedure, the ring is implanted around the LES, close to the stomach opening.
+During the laparoscopic procedure, the ring is implanted around the LES (lower esophageal sphincter) close to the stomach opening.

-The minimally invasive procedure does not require a hospital stay and patients can eat a regular diet the same day.
-Afterward, 90 percent of patients are completely off all reflux medication within a year.
-It has also been proven to be much safer than every other reflux surgery currently available, with over 6,000 successful cases performed around the world.
+The minimally invasive procedure does not require a hospital stay Afterward, 90 percent of patients are completely off all reflux medication within a year.
+It has also been proven to a safe alternative to traditional reflux surgery, with over 6,000 successful cases performed around the world.
 The LINX is strong enough to constrict the LES, closing the passageway to keep stomach acid down.
-The added benefit, especially compared to traditional anti-reflux surgery, is that the ring is weak enough to open up when you perform normal bodily functions such as swallowing or vomiting.
+The added benefit, especially compared to traditional anti-reflux surgery, is that the ring is pliable enough to open up when you perform normal bodily functions such as swallowing or vomiting.

 If you suffer from GERD, call the Shannon Reflux Clinic to set up an appointment and discuss your options with a surgeon.
 The Shannon Reflux Clinic is a multi-disciplinary clinic.
 Surgeons and GI physicians work together to manage your reflux with medications or surgery.
 LINX may be the right option for you.